ktmeaton/obsidian-public/academic/Plague Phylodynamics and Phylogeography Paper.md

 ### Modified Datasets

-To investigate the influence of between-clade variation in substitution rates, the multiple alignment was separated into the major clades of *[[Yersinia pestis\|Y. pestis]]*, which will be referred to as the *clade* dataset.
-Clade labeling was derived from the five-branch population structure accompanied by a biovar abbreviation ([[Cui 2013 Historical Variations Mutation\|[@cui2013HistoricalVariationsMutation]]].
+To investigate the influence of between-clade variation in substitution rates, the multiple alignment was separated into the major clades of *[[Yersinia pestis\|Y. pestis]]*, which is referred to as the *clade* dataset.
+Clade labeling was derived from the five-branch population structure accompanied by a biovar abbreviation [[Cui 2013 Historical Variations Mutation\|[@cui2013HistoricalVariationsMutation]]].
 Only one modification was made, in that the subclade associated with the [[Plague of Justinian]] ([[0.ANT4]]) was considered to be a distinct clade from its parent ([[0.ANT]]) due to its geographic, temporal, and ecological uniqueness.

-To improve the performance and convergence of [[Bayesian]] analysis, a subsampled dataset was constructed and will be referred to as the *reduced* dataset.
+To improve the performance and convergence of [[Bayesian]] analysis, a subsampled dataset was constructed and is referred to as the *reduced* dataset.
 Clades that contained multiple samples drawn from the same geographic location and the same time period were reduced to one representative sample.
 The sample with the shortest terminal branch length was prioritized, to diminish the influence of uniquely derived mutations on the estimated substitution rate.
 An interval of 25 years was identified as striking an optimal balance, resulting in 191 representative samples.

 ### Phylogenetics